 Andrew: And I assume the other 50 percent are from you speaking at conferences and speaking at podcasts.

 Tucker: Right.
 It’s some sort of media or some sort of other–I’ve written a few other things.
-We did a Book in a Box for a conference.
+We did a Scribe Writing for a conference.
 That got some attention.
 There are a few other things.
 Someone wrote about us on one of the not Inc. or Wired, but one of those things, not a big post.
 They just mentioned us somewhere and we got clients from that.
 It honestly is like one of those things where if you have something–it’s so funny, man.

 So many people struggle to find an idea or to sell their idea.
 If you have a great idea, I don’t want to say it will totally sell itself because that’s not true.
 But you generally don’t have to bust your ass to get sales.